 Nancy is a recovering journalist and aspiring author who grew up reading Nancy Drew by flashlight under the bedcovers.
 She was communications director for several education non-profits before ditching the working world to earn a master's degree in creative writing.
 She juggles programming and the website for Sisters in Crime-Colorado.

-Mitzushima, Margaret
+Mizushima, Margaret

 Margaret writes the internationally published Timber Creek K-9 Mysteries.
 In addition to coordinating the Book Club for Sisters in Crime-Colorado, she serves as past president of the Rocky Mountain Chapter of Mystery Writers of America and was elected Writer of the Year by Rocky Mountain Fiction Writers.